aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-0-1/_index.md

 {{% alert color="primary" %}}

-These page list public API changes that were introduced in Aspose.Cells 8.0.1.
-It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in Aspose.Cells which may affect existing code.
+This page lists public API changes that were introduced in Aspose.Cells 8.0.1.
+It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in Aspose.Cells that may affect existing code.
 Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.

 {{% /alert %}}
 ## **MemorySetting Property Added to the Cells Class**
-Cells class has exposed setMemorySetting & getMemorySetting methods which can be used to optimize the memory usage for cells data, and hence decrease the overall memory cost.
-The following example shows how to write a large data to a worksheet in optimized mode.
+The Cells class has exposed setMemorySetting and getMemorySetting methods, which can be used to optimize the memory usage for cell data, and hence decrease the overall memory cost.
+The following example shows how to write large data to a worksheet in optimized mode.

 **Java**